 The Washington University campus is among the most attractive in the nation, and it enjoys a safe and relaxed atmosphere.
 Personal safety and the security of personal property while on campus is a shared responsibility.
-Washington University has made safety and security a priority through our commitment to a full-time professional police department, the use of closed-circuit television, card access, good lighting, shuttle services, emergency telephones, and ongoing educational safety awareness programs.
+Washington University has made safety and security a priority through our commitment to a full-time professional police department, the use of closed-circuit television, card access, extensive lighting initiatives based on Crime Prevention Through Environmental Design (CPTED) practices, shuttle services, emergency telephones, and ongoing educational safety awareness programs.
 The vast majority of crimes that occur on college campuses are crimes of opportunity, which can be prevented.

 The best protection against crime is an informed and alert campus community.
 Washington University has developed several programs to help make everyone's experiences here safe and secure.
 An extensive network of emergency telephones - including more than 200 "blue light" telephones - is connected directly to the University Police Department and can alert the police to a person's exact location.
-In addition to the regular shuttle service, an evening walking escort service and a mobile Campus Circulator shuttle are available on the Danforth Campus.
+In addition to the regular shuttle service, an evening student walking/mobile escort service known as "Bear Patrol" and a mobile Campus Circulator shuttle are available on the Danforth Campus.